dymmond/edgy/docs/queries/prefetch.md

 **You might want to pivot**:

-Given the former example we can also pivot and add it to company.studio.album.
+Given the former example we can also pivot and add it to company.studio.album as `tracks_filtered`.

 ```python hl_lines="14"
 {!> ../docs_src/prefetch/second/prefetch_filtered_alternative.py !}